 traffic coming in to the BIG-IP® system, for traffic going out to

 the network, and if using w-steering with service chains, you need two VLANs for each

 The New VLAN screen opens.

-VLAN, or leave the field blank if you want the BIG-IP system to automatically assign a
+for the VLAN, or leave the field blank if you want the BIG-IP system to

 The VLAN tag identifies the traffic from hosts in the associated VLAN.